Recent Updates and Changes in NAAC Guidelines 2024

 Paving the Way for Excellence

-The LearnQoch Academic Platform
+The LearnQoch AI powered Academic Platform

 LearnQoch goes further by providing an integrated platform that covers all aspects of institutional growth: